ashutosh-roy/Tinkering_With_Code/theory/BubbleSort.md

 ### Optimal Force Approach :

-* Find the minimum element in the entire array and swap it with the current element
+* We'll swap the array till maximum element reaches the end.
 * The point to remember is that the outer loop will always run till n-1.
 * Inner loop will always run till n-i-1.
 Why ? coz the elements at the end of the array are already swapped.